I am often asked to write letters of recommendation for current and

 - Your e-mail address and phone number, in case I need to ask you

-- For schools using web-based applications, you should then
+- For schools using web-based applications, you should then list me as

-receive an automatic e-mail requesting my recommendation.
+requesting my recommendation.

 (Be sure to waive your right to examine the recommendation; see above.)

-- Once you have completed all of the above,
+- Once you have completed all of the above, and

-and complete all of your recommendations at once,
+all of your recommendations at once, including

 please also remind me when is your earliest application deadline